 for updates about the latest fixtures and results.

-The first match was played against Clayfield College (now Brisbane Boys’ College), and the school won on the first innings.
+The first match was played against Clayfield College (now Brisbane Boys’ College), and the School won on the first innings.
 Churchie entered the GPS competition in 1922 and played the first match against Gregory Terrace on 25 February.

 A number of Old Boys have also represented Queensland in addition to those who have represented Australia.

-They include Allen Harding, Charlie Mengell, Bob Paulsen, David Rathie, Bruce Taylor, Dennis Lillie, Peter Anderson, Chris Smart, Ray Reynolds, Ian Kelly, Ryan Broad and most recently Ronan McDonald.
-The Churchie Cricket Support Group offers valuable support to the Cricket Programme, particularly on match days.
-Their main fundraising activity, the annual Churchie Test Match Luncheon, is the premier cricket function in Brisbane prior to the November Test Match at the Gabba.
+They include Allen Harding, Charlie Mengell, Bob Paulsen, David Rathie, Bruce Taylor, Dennis Lillie, Peter Anderson, Chris Smart, Ray Reynolds, Ian Kelly, Ryan Broad and, most recently, Ronan McDonald.
+In 2019, Liam Prineas also represented Queensland in Deaf Cricket.

-Training occurs every morning and afternoon until the end of the season which is just before the end of Term 1.
-Churchie continues to provide outstanding playing and practice facilities and can field teams on the Main Oval, Old Boys 1, Parents Field, Long Field, New Field, The Flat and Smith 1, 2, and 3; a total of nine fields all within the school grounds, along with three turf wickets, six synthetic pitches, eight turf nets and 13 synthetic nets.
+Training occurs every morning and afternoon until the end of the season, which is just before the end of Term 1.
+Churchie continues to provide outstanding playing and practice facilities and can field teams on the Main Oval, Old Boys 1, Parents Field, Long Field, New Field, The Flat and Smith 1, 2, and 3—a total of nine fields all within the school grounds—along with three turf wickets, six synthetic pitches, eight turf nets and 13 synthetic nets.